ghostaseem/cloud-mini-project/README.md

 =================

 This is Flask and Cassandra RESTful application.
-It has feature like:
+It has a feature like:
-1. Hash based user authentication.
+1. Hash-based user authentication.
 2. Dynamically generated REST API.
 3. API for Weather (api.apixu.com) and Location by IP (api.ipgeolocation.io) has been used.